chrisprijic/chrisprijic.github.io/content/posts/20220211_idempotency_is_key.md

 This way, the _entire data process_[^4] is idempotent -- the final results don't show any sign of the number of times it was run, and can safely be performed multiple times and deliver the same, accurate results.

+## What does this mean for "the bottom line"?

+> Ever heard a business professional complain that your software team spends too
+> much time testing?

+I find it important to be able to talk to non-technical colleagues about the importance of technical concepts.
+I find idempotency to bring a couple key factors to software that a business benefits from.

+1. **The lack of custom processes when something goes wrong.** If a data pipeline fails, you can fix the problem then run things back up-to-speed.
+You don't need to isolate data and come up with a custom patch to fix the time range you need to address.
+This adds up to faster turnaround times and overall safer processes.

+2. **Good software surprises your users and builds trust.** When software _Just Works_<sup>TM</sup>, then you could end up with software that surprises your users.
+It's like finding your hard work saved on a computer that crashed -- that additional care to keep track of yout state and make processes re-runnable makes for happier users and better trust in your software.

 ## Idempotency is Key

-Overall, Idempotency should be an all-time "Great Software Principle You Should Know"<sup>TM</sup>.
-It helps you build reliable software processes that can handle more of the unknowns that production systems can throw at you.
+This was just a brief introduction to the caveats of idempotency.
+It helps you build reliable software processes that can handle more of the unknowns that critical production systems can throw at you.
 When you have a critical process, idempotency can be one of the best tools to create a more resilient software solution.

 [^1]: [Wikipedia, Idempotence](https://en.wikipedia.org/wiki/Idempotence)